 A study of the principles underlying successful vegetable production and marketing.
 A comprehensive survey of the vegetable industry is given.
-The problems of the market gardener, the vegetable forcer, the truck grower, the muck-land farmer, and the producer of canning crops are considered.
-The lectures deal with questions of location, equipment, soil management, seed, and plant growing.
+The problems of the market gardener, the truck grower, the muck-land farmer, and the producer of canning crops are considered.
+The lectures deal with questions of location, equipment, soil management, seed and plant growing.
 Each important vegetable crop is considered individually as regards use, importance, adaptation, fertilizer requirements, culture, varieties, enemies, harvesting, storage, and marketing.
+The laboratory work includes plant growing, hotbed and coldframe construction and management, seed and seedling studies, seed testing.
+Plants are grown under glass as for outdoor setting.
+Laboratory fee, \$1.50.